 The following short video by Vox shows how white skin has always been the norm in photography.
 Black people didn’t start to look good on film until in the 1970s furniture makers complained to Kodak that their film didn’t render the difference between dark and light grained wood, and chocolate companies were upset that you couldn’t see the difference between dark and light chocolate.

-Continue reading “Long overdue: Google has improved its camera app to work better for Black people”Women and people of colour are underrepresented and depicted with stereotypes.
+Continue reading “Long overdue: Google has improved its camera app to work better for Black people”Demographic skews in training data create algorithmic errors

 From The Economist on June 5, 2021